How to choose the best trekking company

 - Do you know someone who has been on a trekking tour in Nepal?
 They might have a recommendation and some interesting stories to tell about the visit.

-You can also look up reviews and testimonials from previous clients of a company.
+You can also lookup reviews and testimonials from previous clients of a company.
 Some testimonials will include the reviewer’s email address, and you can always write to inquire about an individual’s experiences with a company.
-Most people are busy with their everyday lives, but even so, one or two reviewers may respond to you with useful information.
+Of course, most people are busy with their everyday lives, but even so, one or two reviewers may respond to you with useful information.

 - Carefully check the trip cost and inclusions to avoid any hidden charges.
 Make sure the price of the trek covers all or most of your requirements.